SofieDam/PortalTravel/lab2/answers.md

 ### Given a certain vector for v, is there some place you can't place the camera?

+- Not in 0,0,0.
+- Not if make a camera placement outside the screen coordinates.

 ## 5) Diffuse shading

 ### Did you implement your light calculations in the vertex or fragment shader?
 So, which kind of shading did you implement?